Browsit/ConversationAPI/README.md

-# AdventureConversations
+# Conversation API
-A conversations API, for Bukkit & Fabric, built with [Kyori's Adventure](https://github.com/KyoriPowered/adventure).
+A compact API for conversations on Bukkit and Fabric, built with [Kyori's Adventure](https://github.com/KyoriPowered/adventure).

 ## Setup
-AdventureConversations for Bukkit;
+Conversations for Bukkit:
 ```java
     @Override
     public void onEnable() {